Bill Walsh (rugby league): New Zealand selection

 His one and only test was against Australia when they toured later in the 1919 season.
 New Zealand suffered a 23–34 loss at the Auckland Domain in front of 24,300 spectators.
 Walsh played halfback alongside George Bradley at standoff.

-Walsh didn't pull on a representative jersey again until 1921 when he played for New Zealand against Auckland at the Auckland Domain in a 22–16 win.
-Three months later he played for Auckland against King Country at the newly opened Carlaw Park.
+Walsh played for Auckland on August 20 against King Country at the newly opened Carlaw Park.
 Auckland trounced their opponents 58–25.

 Boating tragedy

 On April 1, 1923 Walsh was involved in a serious boating accident on the Tairua Bar which claimed the lives of 4 people.
 He was one of seven onboard the launch, Lorraine when it capsized shortly before 9pm on the Tairua Bar.
 The boat had attended a regatta at Whitianga when it was returning.
 There was a strong wind and heavy seas at the time.
 The deceased were William Southernwood (a Ponsonby teammate), H Chappell, T Culhane, and N Robson all of Auckland.
 When the launch capsized Walsh and T Jenkins were trying to retrieve the dinghy when Walsh got his feet tangled in fishing line.
 Three breaking waves then struck them smashing the boat into "matchwood".
 One of the survivors, Silston Cory-Wright had managed to secure a benzine tin to hold on to in the water.
 Walsh was described as being "nearly done for" but was saved by Cory-Wright who had also cleared Walsh's feet of fishing line from which he had become entangled and reached him with the benzine tin.
 Cory-Wright then managed to put a life belt over Walsh's shoulders and kept him afloat until they could be pulled onboard.
 Both men were described as being "in a pretty bad way".
 Prime Minister William Massey telegraphed to Tairua his sincere sympathy from himself and his wife for the bereaved relatives.
 Walsh recovered sufficiently and was able to assume the position of club captain which he had been elected to for the 1923 season.